firemark/pixelopolis/docsrc/articles/elements/containers/square-fence.rst

     :type: INTEGER
     :default: 0

-    depth (to the center of container) size of edge and corner.
+    Depth (to the center of container) size of edge and corner.

 Example
 --------